Last Updated on August 2, 2022

 Hard water likes to zap the moisture out of your skin it’s a dangerous combo when winter rolls around.

 But, no fear!
 There’s no need to run out to the store and buy a pre-made face mask full of questionable ingredients stuffed into a single-use plastic bag.
-Whipping up a zero waste face mask is super easy.
+Whip up a DIY hydrating face mask instead.

-I try and do a face mask once a week.
+I try and do a homemade hydrating face mask once a week.
 The blackhead busting mask is great to get rid of blackheads, but it’s not the best for replenishing moisture.

 This face mask is only three simple ingredients matcha green tea powder, honey, and aloe vera.